ABeehive/Readwise-to-Things-Integration-Script/README.md

 ## Disclaimer

 This script is provided as-is without any warranty.
 Use it at your own risk.
 Ensure you understand what the script does before running it.
-Make sure to TEST run it!
+**Make sure to TEST run it, as it deletes a tag as well**